Autumn-21/Basket-Analysis-with-Apriori-Algorithm/README.md

-# Market Basket Analysis for Retail Optimization
+# Basket Analysis with Apriori Algorithm

 ## Project Description
 This project implements market basket analysis using the Apriori algorithm to uncover product association patterns in retail transaction data.
 The analysis identifies frequently co-purchased items and generates actionable business insights to optimize sales strategies.